castorini/anserini/docs/runbook-trec2018-h2oloo.md

 |   |_  utils.py
 ```

-## Building Training Data
+### Building Training Data

-All the steps after the command are processed in the following command
+Run the following command to build the training data:

 ```bash
 python script/build_train.py --tfidf-folder src/main_folder/train/tfidf/ \
 --qrels-folder src/main_folder/train/rank/ -output-folder main_folder/train/
 ```

-### Building vocabulary
+The command performs the following:

-Training data consists of documents in Robust04, Robust05, and Core17's qrels file.
++ **Building vocabulary**.
+Training data consists of documents in qrels from Robust04, Robust05, and Core17.
 Vocabulary contains all words in training data.

-### Building and Dumping docid index and vocabulary index
++ **Building and Dumping docid index and vocabulary index**.
 Each document and each vocabulary in training data are indexed for the ease of building feature matrix in next step.
 They are dumped in `main_folder/train/`.

-### Building features and labels

-Features are the TF-IDF values with shape (n_docs, n_vocabs) topic-wisely, and labels are the qrels value (with changing all 2s to 1s).
++ **Building features and labels**.
+Features are the TF-IDF values with shape (`n_docs`, `n_vocabs`) topic-wise, and labels are the qrels value (changing all 2s to 1s).
 Features are stored using `scipy.sparse_matrix`

-### Dump features and labels
++ **Dump features and labels**.
 Features are dumped as `.npz` file and labels are as `.npy` file for each topic.
-These files are named with the topic id, e.g. `321.npz` is the feature file for topic 321 and `321.npy` is the label file for topic 321.
+These files are named with the topic id, e.g., `321.npz` is the feature file for topic 321 and `321.npy` is the label file for topic 321.
 They are dumped in `main_folder/train/features` folder.

-## Building Test Data
+### Building Test Data

-Run the following command to build test data.
+Run the following command to build test data:

 ``` bash
 python script/build_test.py --tfidf-file src/main_folder/test/Core18_tfidf.tar.gz \